DallasUrbanists/dallasurbanists.com/blog/_posts/2023-08-29-parking-madness-in-old-east-dallas.md

 ![Satellite view of Val's Cheesecake (in green square) on Greenville Ave.
 Parking lots in red squares.](https://ucarecdn.com/9410d919-cef7-4b4d-b857-ea6fc45a9147/ "Satellite view of Val's Cheesecake (in green square) on Greenville Ave.
 Parking lots in red squares.")

-Jean-Bart asked neighboring businesses if anyone would lease parking spaces but all said no. Not even the Blue Goose across the street would share; [the goose has since closed its doors and flown away](https://www.dallasnews.com/food/restaurant-news/2023/02/28/dallas-original-blue-goose-restaurant-is-closing-on-greenville-avenue/), so nobody may park there at all now.
+Jean-Bart asked neighboring businesses if anyone would lease parking spaces but all said no. Not even the Blue Goose across the street would share; [the goose has since flown away and closed its doors](https://www.dallasnews.com/food/restaurant-news/2023/02/28/dallas-original-blue-goose-restaurant-is-closing-on-greenville-avenue/), so nobody may park there at all now.

 The lack of neighborly support isn't caused by pure greed.
 "Current parking code requires leased parking spaces to be encumbered by a deed restriction which many landlords are understandably loath to grant." [explains Nathan Barrett on Twitter](https://twitter.com/ncoxbarrett/status/1688766359058976769).
 "This makes off-site parking very challenging."
 Deed restrictions are a form of city legislation, making them prohibitively difficult to form and undo.

-> "Basically once you put on the deed restriction it never goes away," tweets Barrett.
+> "Basically, once you put on the deed restriction it never goes away" tweets Barrett.
 "Who wants to commit to that?"
 >
 > "The idea is that leases can be broken and difficult to enforce by the city.
 A deed restriction ensures the parking agreement is more durable.
 It is a bad and dumb system."